 New students to Arkansas Tech University must submit an application for admission, college entrance exam scores, a record documenting completion of secondary requirements, and proof of immunization documenting 2 MMR.
 If you have concurrent college credit, an official transcript from that institution is required.
 For Advanced Placement (AP), College Level Examination Program (C.L.E.P.), or International Baccalaureate (IB) credit, original score reports or a certified copy from your high school will need to be submitted prior to credit being awarded.
 A minimum criterion for exam scores and grade point average is listed below:

-Composite A.C.T. score of 19 or above, composite S.A.T. score of 990 or above on the RSAT scale of 1600 or a composite S.A.T. score of 1330 on the former S.A.T. exam with a scale of 2400, or a composite Next Generation ACCUPLACER score of 246.
+Composite A.C.T. score of 19 or above, composite S.A.T. score of 990 or above on the RSAT scale of 1600 or a composite S.A.T. score of 1330 on the former S.A.T. exam with a scale of 2400, or a composite Next-Generation ACCUPLACER score of 246.
 Note: The A.C.T.
 Writing exam is not required for admission purposes.

+Completion of graduation requirements from a public secondary school, private secondary school, or a homeschool program documenting a minimum 2.0/4.0 cumulative grade point average, and completion of the university’s secondary school core curriculum, OR minimum GED score of 600.
 Students who have scored accordingly on an Advanced Placement (AP), College Level Examination Program (C.L.E.P.), or International Baccalaureate (IB) can earn credit toward graduation at Arkansas Tech University by receiving a qualifying score on the examinations.
 These credits can satisfy general education requirements.
 AP, C.L.E.P., and IB scores should be documented on your application for admission.
 Submit official score reports or readable copies embossed by your high school to the Office of Admissions.
 Students who have earned an International Baccalaureate (IB) should submit their IB transcript for evaluation.
 Students who successfully complete the International Baccalaureate Diploma Programme can earn credit toward graduation at Arkansas Tech University.

-Freshmen who do not meet unconditional admission requirements will be conditionally admitted with a minimum composite A.C.T. score of 15, composite S.A.T. score of 830 or above on the RSAT scale of 1600 or a composite S.A.T. score of 1060 on the former S.A.T. exam with a scale of 2400, or a composite Next Generation ACCUPLACER score of 229, and by completing college core with a 2.0/4.0 grade point average or minimum GED score of 600.
+Freshmen who do not meet unconditional admission requirements will be conditionally admitted with a minimum composite A.C.T. score of 15, composite S.A.T. score of 830 or above on the RSAT scale of 1600 or a composite S.A.T. score of 1060 on the former S.A.T. exam with a scale of 2400, or a composite Next-Generation ACCUPLACER score of 229, and by completing college core with a 2.0/4.0 grade point average or a minimum GED score of 600.

 Students who have not attended Arkansas Tech in the past year or have attended another college or university since last attending Tech must submit a new application for admission.
 Minimum grade point average requirements are listed below:

-- Has not attended another college since attending Tech
+Has not attended another college since attending Tech

 Cumulative Tech GPA of 2.0 or higher

 Has attended another college since attending Tech

-- Cumulative Tech GPA of 2.0 or higher
+Cumulative Tech GPA of 2.0 or higher

-- Official college transcript(s) documenting a cumulative college GPA of 2.0 or higher
+Official college transcript(s) documenting a cumulative college GPA of 2.0 or higher

-- Must be eligible for re-enrollment at the last institution attended
+Must be eligible for re-enrollment at the last institution attended